A version of this post was originally published on Dec. 3, 2021. It has been updated.

-When healthcare providers are barred from providing access to safe abortions, many women will be forced to resort to unsafe measures to end an unwanted pregnancy.
-But that’s where improved access to a medication abortion, known as Plan C, can help.
+When healthcare providers are barred from providing access to safe abortions, many women will be forced to carry their pregnancy to term and potentially face new health risks.
+But that’s where access to a medication abortion, known as abortion pills, or Plan C pills, can help.

 What is Plan C?